Skip to contents

 Configuration file.

-GGIR stores all the parameter values as used in a csv-file named config.csv.
-The file is stored after each run of GGIR in the root of the output folder overwriting any existing config.csv file.
-So, if you would like to add annotations in the file, e.g. in the fourth column, then you will need to store it somewhere outside the output folder and explicitly specify the path with parameter configfile.
-Further, the config.csv file itself is accepted as input to GGIR with parameter configfile to replace the specification of all the parameters, except datadir and outputdir, see example below.
+GGIR stores all the parameter values in a csv-file named config.csv.
+The file is stored after each run of GGIR in the root of the output folder, overwriting any existing config.csv file.
+So, if you would like to add annotations in the file, e.g. in the fourth column, then you will need to store it somewhere outside the output folder and specify the path to that file with parameter configfile.
+Note that parameters datadir and outputdirdiscussed below always need to be specified directly and are not part of the configfile.

 library(GGIR)